Inside: Here's one solution that can help a toddler at daycare or for preschool potty accidents.

 Because there are ways to prompt and ineffective ways to prompt a child to go pee.

 Are they not prompting enough at daycare?
-Expecting toddlers to take themselves to pee in the potty throughout the day with zero reminders can be an issue, too.
-A toddler does need to be prompted, but it's finding that magic of prompting without sparking resistance.
+Expecting toddlers to take themselves to pee in the potty throughout the day with zero reminders isn't helpful for potty training, either.
+A toddler does need some reminders to use the toilet, but it's finding that magic of prompting without sparking resistance to the potty.

 That's where something mechanical, like a potty watch, can be a great solution as it serves as a good reminder through the day at daycare.
 The teacher doesn't have to keep track of when they prompted your toddler to go pee (which is great since your daycare teacher has to keep track of many kids!)